 NFL If bets operate similarly to parlays, but not all wagers are required to hit to receive a payout.
 If the first bet hits, then the second will receive action, and so on.
 Payouts are earned with each win, but the action stops once the first loss in the chain occurs.
 These are also referred to as reverse wagers.

-Round Robin Parlays
+NFL Round Robin Parlays

 This style of parlay allows for bettors to opt for multiple 2-team parlay combinations and provides a payout as long as more than 50% of combinations are winners.
 Because this increases the chances of winning, payouts are smaller than regular parlay bets.

-Mobile NFL Betting
+Mobile NFL Betting Apps

-An increasing majority of NFL bets are made via iPad, iPhone, and Android mobile devices these days, and the sportsbooks we recommend offer mobile NFL betting on the go through their web-based applications.
+An increasing majority of NFL bets are made via iPad/ iPhone and Android mobile devices these days, and the sportsbooks we recommend offer mobile NFL betting on the go through their web-based applications.
 These web apps can be accessed via current mobile browsers such as Opera, Safari, Chrome, Firefox, and Google.

 The technology allows for touch button controls that operate like a downloadable app but without the need for a visit to the Google Play or App Store.
-All of the betting lines that can be found at the regular site can be wagered upon via their mobile version as well.
+All of the betting lines that can be found at the regular site can be wagered upon via their mobile NFL betting apps as well.
 The number of bettors accessing sports betting via mobile app is beginning to overshadow the number of bettors sticking with desktop access.